dnettlet/OverlappingOSNsUserPrivacy/README.md

 # OverlappingOSNsUserPrivacy
-How overlapping Online Social Networks can affect user privacy
+How being a member of multiple Online Social Networks can compromise your privacy